schlotg/viage/docs/api.md

 Dispatch event lets you dispatch a custom event with data to all your listeners

 ## Listener
-The intermediate listener class takes care of all the intricacies of the addEventListener.
+The intermediate listener class takes care of all the intricacies of the addEventListener API.
 It is hard to remove a event listener once it is added if you use a arrow function or a class method.
 This is not meant to be used directly but is used by the Service listeners.
 Calling remove() on this returned class removes the event listener.

 The class looks like this: